pingcap/docs-cn/sql-prepare-plan-cache.md

 # SQL Prepare Execution Plan Cache

-TiDB supports execution plan caching for `Prepare` / `Execute` queries.

-There are two forms of `Prepare` / `Execute` queries:
+In the current development release of TiDB, the execution plan of prepared statements is cached by default.
+This includes both forms of prepared statements:

-- In the binary communication protocol, use `COM_STMT_PREPARE` and `COM_STMT_EXECUTE` to execute general parameterized SQL queries;
+- Using the `COM_STMT_PREPARE` and `COM_STMT_EXECUTE` protocol features.
-- In the text communication protocol, use `COM_QUERY` to execute `Prepare` and `Execution` SQL queries.
+- Using the SQL statements `PREPARE` and `EXECUTE`.

-The optimizer handles these two types of queries in the same way: when preparing, the parameterized query is parsed into an AST (Abstract Syntax Tree) and cached; in later execution, the execution plan is generated based on the stored AST and specific parameter values.
+The TiDB optimizer handles these two types of queries in the same way: when preparing, the parameterized query is parsed into an AST (Abstract Syntax Tree) and cached; in later execution, the execution plan is generated based on the stored AST and specific parameter values.

 When the execution plan cache is enabled, in the first execution every `Prepare` statement checks whether the current query can use the execution plan cache, and if the query can use it, then put the generated execution plan into a cache implemented by LRU (Least Recently Used) linked list.
 In the subsequent `Execute` queries, the execution plan is obtained from the cache and checked for availability.
 If the check succeeds, the step of generating an execution plan is skipped.
 Otherwise, the execution plan is regenerated and saved in the cache.